trzsz/trzsz-ssh/README.en.md

-# trzsz-ssh ( tssh )
+# trzsz-ssh ( tssh ) - an openssh client alternative

-An ssh client that supports [trzsz](https://trzsz.github.io/), supports searching and selecting servers for batch login.

 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://choosealicense.com/licenses/mit/)
 [![GitHub Release](https://img.shields.io/github/v/release/trzsz/trzsz-ssh)](https://github.com/trzsz/trzsz-ssh/releases)
 [![WebSite](https://img.shields.io/badge/WebSite-https%3A%2F%2Ftrzsz.github.io%2Fssh-blue?style=flat)](https://trzsz.github.io/ssh)
 [![中文文档](https://img.shields.io/badge/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3-https%3A%2F%2Ftrzsz.github.io%2Fcn%2Fssh-blue?style=flat)](https://trzsz.github.io/cn/ssh)

+trzsz-ssh ( tssh ) is an ssh client designed as a drop-in replacement for the openssh client.
+It aims to provide complete compatibility with openssh, mirroring all its features, while also offering additional useful features not found in the openssh client.

-## Introduce
+## Why to do

-- Does your favorite ssh terminal have server management feature?
-Does it support remembering password?
-Does it have a cool file transfer tool?

-- tssh supports selecting or searching servers configured in `~/.ssh/config`, supports vim operation habit, provides a server management solution.
+- Can't remember all server aliases, `tssh` login prompt supports searching and selecting servers to log in.

+- `tssh` has built-in support for [trzsz](https://trzsz.github.io/) ( trz / tsz ), no need to open a new session to transfer files.

-- tssh supports selecting multiple servers, logging in to them in batches, and executing pre-specified commands in batches.
+- `tssh` supports multiple selection and batch login, and supports executing the preset remote command.

-- tssh supports configuring server login password, solves the trouble of entering password each time ( It's recommended to use the public key to login ).

-- tssh supports [trzsz](https://trzsz.github.io/) ( trz / tsz ) natively, solved the issue of slow upload speeds while using `trzsz ssh` in Windows.

-- _On the author's MacOS, the upload speed using `trzsz ssh` is about 10 MB/s, while using `tssh` can reach over 80 MB/s._
+- `tssh` supports remember password, supports automated interaction, improving your login efficiency.

+- Use `tssh` instead of `trzsz ssh` on Windows, which solves the issue of slow upload speed of `trz`.

 ## Installation